dlsc-software-consulting-gmbh/jfxcentral-data/downloads/emirates/readme.md

 A proof-of-concept application developed for Emirates Airlines.
 The demo shows how FlexGanttFX is capable of displaying thousands and thousands of activities (in this case "flights").
 Even with a workload like this one the user is still able to operate the Gantt chart nicely and scroll quickly horizontally from one point in time to another and also vertically.

-Read more about FlexGanttFX [on the product's homepage](https://www.flexganttfx.com)